 This pane clears float!

-Reserve materials are put on reserve by instructors for specific classes.
-In general, materials must be used in the library for two hours.
-Most of the journal articles and practice exams are available in an electronic format.
+Library materials are put on reserve by instructors for specific classes.
+In general, materials must be used in the library for two hours at a time.
 Reserve materials are located at the main floor Circulation Desk.

 Reserve Policy and Procedures